MeganNyhan/CI_PP5_SALT/README.md

 <p>As I have mentioned, the site has a very large target audience.
 The age demographics are quite broad and because of this the site has to be easy to use for every age group.
 I have taken the following approach to make sure that all User Requirements to access and use the site has been covered:</p>
 <ul>
     <li>Have a clear understanding of the layout of the site -> clear navigation.</li>
-    <li>The blog has to be formal and factual, information on the site has to be easily accessibile to the user.</li>
+    <li>The e-commerce site has to be formal and factual, information on the site has to be easily accessibile to the user.
+Payments must be easily made also for a positive user experience.
+Once a payment is made the user can then view their order number and order information.</li>
     <li>The option of posting products has to be limited to the admin of the site to prevent scams.
 A random user of the site can not have permission to post products.</li>
+    <li>The site will also have a section for recipes that users who purchased products can how they use thier purchases in recipes at home.</li>
 </ul>

 ### User Stories